 California has renowned biological diversity due in part to its unique geography and geologic history, five major climate types, and sheer size of more than 100 million acres.
-Our state supports more than 5,000 native plants and more than 1,000 native animal species.
-At least one third of the plants and two thirds of the animals are endemic species – species that occur nowhere else in the world.
+Our state supports more than 5,000 native plant species and more than 1,000 native animal species.
+At least one third of the plants and two thirds of the animals are endemic species that occur nowhere else in the world.
 Unfortunately, many of them have been pushed to the brink of extinction.
 Their future is in our hands, and your contributions can help save them.

 Of all these species, more than 300 are designated by the state as rare, threatened or endangered.
-Loss of habitat, water management conflicts, invasive species, poaching and climate change are the greatest threats to their long-term survival.
+Loss of habitat, water management conflicts, invasive species, and climate change are the greatest threats to their long-term survival.
 These plant and animal populations are part of California’s natural ecosystems and our heritage.
-They need your help to survive and thrive as they did before millions of humans moved here.
+They need our help to survive and thrive as they did before humans began to change and fragment the natural landscape.

-Past contributions to the Rare and Endangered Species Preservation Fund have supported CDFW scientists’ work to identify and mitigate (where possible) the conditions and activities that threaten these species’ populations.
+Past contributions to the Rare and Endangered Species Preservation Program have supported CDFW scientists’ work to identify and mitigate—where possible—the conditions and activities that threaten these species’ populations.
 This work has helped protect hundreds of endangered plants and animals in California.
-Two formerly listed endangered species—the California brown pelican and Peregrine falcon—made such a comeback that they were de-listed in 2009.
+Two formerly listed endangered species—the California brown pelican and peregrine falcon—made such a comeback, they were de-listed in 2009.
 CDFW biologists are currently working with other partners to monitor the status of these two species to help validate their recovered status.

-By donating whatever you can afford—even if only a few dollars—you will ensure that critical habitat for endangered species is conserved and enhanced.
+By donating whatever you can afford—even if only a few dollars—you will help ensure that critical habitat for endangered species is conserved and enhanced.
 You will contribute to the protection and scientific management of these plants and animals for the future.
 Last year (2017), 20,255 Californians contributed to the Rare and Endangered Species Preservation Program.
 If more people contributed on line 403 it would increase our ability to conserve and monitor imperiled species.
 Please help us spread the word.

-The California Sea Otter Fund, added to the tax check-off program in 2006, provides crucial support for the CDFW scientists investigating sea otter mortality and the reasons the population isn’t thriving.
+The California Sea Otter Fund provides crucial support for the CDFW scientists investigating sea otter mortality and the reasons the population isn’t thriving.

-California’s southern sea otters (Enhydra lutris nereis) were thought to be extinct during the early 20th century until 1938, when a small population was discovered near Big Sur.
-Their numbers slowly increased and they were listed as threatened under the federal Endangered Species Act in 1977.
-They are also protected by the federal Marine Mammal Protection Act and have California’s fully protected species status.
+California’s southern sea otters (Enhydra lutris nereis) were thought to be extinct from the late 19th century until 1938, when a small population was discovered near Big Sur.
+Given legal protection, their numbers slowly increased and they were listed as "threatened" under the federal Endangered Species Act in 1977.
+They are also protected by the federal Marine Mammal Protection Act and have fully protected species status under state law.

-Donations to the California Sea Otter Fund have supported research by CDFW scientists, who have discovered that a substantial proportion of sea otter mortality has been caused by diseases, parasites and toxins.
-In the last decade, connections to many of the things that make sea otters sick and kill them in the ocean have been related to human activities on land.
+Donations to the California Sea Otter Fund support research by CDFW scientists, who have discovered that a substantial proportion of sea otter mortality has been caused by diseases, parasites and toxins.
+Many of the things that make sea otters sick and kill them in the ocean have been related to human activities on land.
 The cumulative effects of various types of pollution are contributing to premature deaths of otters that should live longer and produce more pups.

-CDFW scientists have identified these causes thanks to past tax check-off donations to the Sea Otter Fund enabled CDFW scientists to research and identify what has been killing otters in their prime reproductive years.
+Past contributions to the Sea Otter Fund enabled CDFW scientists to research and identify what has been killing otters in their prime reproductive years.
 If you contribute even a few dollars when you file your state income tax return, you will help make more of this research possible and—we all hope—find ways to help these iconic creatures return to their historic numbers.
 Last year (2017), 14,287 Californians donated to the California Sea Otter Fund on line 410.

 Like the California Sea Otter Fund on Facebook